Reference 360 > Introducing Reference 360 > Key concepts

 When code values appear in the search results, you can open the code lists and reference data sets that contain the code values from the search results.

-The following image shows an example of the Search Results page with the Code Value tab selected:
+The following image shows a sample Search Results page with a list of code values:

 The Search tab displays the search results for the term united states.
-There are three results: a code value match, the code list that contains the term, and the reference data set that contains the code list.
+The search results include a code value match, the code list that contains the term, and the reference data set that contains the code list.